 All data is preliminary and subject to change. "-" indicates data not available or not applicable.

 Source: Based on self-reported data provided by each HHS.
-Statewide performance is based on self-reported data provided by HHSs for each in-scope public residential aged care facility.

 Only enrolled nurses, registered nurses (up to NG7) and support workers who are providing direct care may be counted in the DRCH and minimum nurse and supporter worker skill mix ratios.